VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 If content is extremely trivial (like just "Hi"), does conversion and publish still do the right minimal output.

-If content has relative links or images, though Phase 1 no images, but maybe link [see](other-article), our agent wouldn't fix those references beyond converting to <a>.
+If content has relative links or images, though Phase 1 no images, but maybe link [see](other-article), our agent wouldn't fix those references beyond converting to .
 Not much to test unless we had logic for adjusting links (which we likely not do).

 If content has HTML already inside (like ContentGen included some), our markdown converter might just pass it through or escape it depending on library.
 We should test that scenario to ensure we aren't double-escaping legitimate HTML. e.g., a code snippet or a script tag?
 But less likely.
 Maybe skip if not expecting it.

 These unit tests rely on mocking AWS services.
 Could use moto library for S3 and Dynamo to simulate (which actually stores in memory), or simpler approach: monkeypatch boto3 clients to stubs.
-Possibly simpler to create stub classes with expected interface (get_object, put_object, etc.) and inject them.
+Possibly simpler to create stub classes with expected interface (get\_object, put\_object, etc.) and inject them.

 Also test the idempotence: If the code is called twice with same content, ideally it should do same steps.
 Hard to check idempotence in unit, but we can ensure that if something already exists (the put returns success even if overriding an existing file, which is fine in S3 semantics).